 Welcome to Ross!
-We look forward to seeing you at Orientation on August 24.
 To learn more about the process for course registration for your first term in the Evening MBA program, be sure to review all of the information below carefully!

 Registration Planning: Get Ready

-Registration opens on August 7 at 8 a.m.
-The University catalog and schedule of classes for Fall 2013 is available on Wolverine Access.
+Registration will open in August.
+The University catalog and schedule of classes for Fall 2019 is currently available.
 Be sure to review the schedule and the information below before registration opens.

 Q. What courses should I take in my first term?

-A. Most incoming students start the Evening MBA program by focusing on completing core courses.
-Although not required in the first term, it is recommended that students plan to take ACC 501 and TO 501 early in their student career, as these core are prerequisites for other core courses and certain electives.
-BE 501, MO 501, and MKT 501 are also commonly completed early in the program, and some students have found it helpful to balance their schedule with a mix of quantitative and non-quantitative courses (e.g., pair ACC 501 with MO 501).
+A. Incoming students will automatically be enrolled in ACC 501 and MO 501 for Fall 2019.
+It is also recommended that students plan to take TO 501 early in their student career, as it is a prerequisite for other core courses and certain electives.
+BE 501 and MKT 501 are also commonly completed early in the program, and some students have found it helpful to balance their schedule with a mix of quantitative and non-quantitative courses.
 Ultimately, as an Evening MBA student you have the flexibility to take the classes that best fit your schedule and meet your interests and goals each term.
 If you do choose to explore electives early in your student career, be sure to review prerequisite information carefully to ensure you meet the requirements for the course.

 Q. How many credits can I plan to take each term?

-Q. How do I find out what courses are being offered and when?
+Q. How do I find out which courses are being offered and when?

 A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a helpful .CSV file version that can be downloaded and filtered for Ross classes with sections numbered 450-479 to view those classes available for Evening MBA students.